-On the evening of February 27, 2023, at around 7:20 PM local time, I witnessed a spectacular surprise above Saint Martin Island.
-While having dinner at the Java Restaurant in Grand Case, a bright, expanding plume appeared in the sky — a SpaceX rocket launching Starlink v2 Mini satellites from Cape Canaveral, Florida.
+On the evening of February 27, 2023, around 7:20 PM local time, I witnessed an unexpected sky phenomenon above Saint Martin Island.
+While having dinner at the Java Restaurant in Grand Case, a bright, expanding plume appeared over the Caribbean horizon — a SpaceX launch carrying Starlink v2 Mini satellites into orbit from Cape Canaveral, Florida.

 I wasn’t prepared at all, so these photos were captured using only a smartphone.
 Post-processing was later done in Photoshop and Topaz AI to enhance clarity.
 Despite the limitations of cellphone photography, the moment was unforgettable.